 IRS Streamlined Installment Agreement

 If you owe $50,000 or less or if your business owes $25,000 or less, you may qualify for a Streamlined Installment Agreement (SIA).
 The IRS calls these installment agreements “streamlined” because they don’t require verification of your assets, expenses, liabilities, or income.
-In other words, no Collection Information Statement is required in most cases as long as you can pay off the balance before the CSED expires.
-This includes income taxes and other assessments such as the Trust Fund Recovery Penalty.
+In other words, no Collection Information Statement is required in most cases as long as you can pay off the balance within 72 months or by the CSED if that comes sooner.

 Streamlined Installment Agreements and the Fresh Start Initiative

 In 2011, the IRS’s Fresh Start Initiative changed the eligibility levels for the Streamlined Installment Agreement.
 Before the change, businesses needed to have less than $10,000 in taxes, and individuals were required to have less than $25,000.
 Now, however, individuals can qualify with up to $50,000 in assessed taxes (with exceptions), and businesses can be eligible with an income tax balance of up to $25,000.
+Note that these thresholds apply to assessed taxes, and they don't include interest or penalties.

 SIAs and Tax Liens

-Individuals who owe $25,000 or less and set up a direct debit SIA or payroll deduction SIA, can have tax liens withdrawn.
-Before the IRS removes a tax lien, the taxpayer must make three consecutive monthly payments.
-With recent IRS expanded criteria due to Covid-19, a tax lien is generally only placed if the tax balance is $50,000 or more, or if the balance is between $25,000 and $50,000, and–the taxpayer refuses to use direct debit or payroll deduction as a payment method.
-However, a lien determination can be made even if the taxpayer meets these conditions.
+With recent IRS expanded criteria, a tax lien is generally only placed if the tax balance is $50,000 or more, or if the balance is between $25,000 and $50,000 and the taxpayer refuses to use direct debit or payroll deduction as a payment method.
+However, if you have a history of default, the IRS may make a lien determination even if you meet these conditions.

 Recent IRS Changes

+Usually, with balances under $50k, individuals can obtain up to 72-month terms.
+However, if the collection statute expiration date is within the next six years, you can only take that long to pay.
+The shorter deadline applies.
 Generally, active businesses with balances of $25,000 or less can obtain 24-month SIAs.
-Similarly, companies can qualify for streamlined trust-fund (payroll tax) repayment plans, as long as they pay off the balance within 24 months or by the CSED (whichever comes first).
+Similarly, non-operating companies can qualify for streamlined trust-fund (payroll tax) repayment plans, as long as they pay off the balance within 24 months or by the CSED (whichever comes first).

 Requirements for a Streamlined Installment Agreement

-Individual taxpayer streamlined installment agreement requirements:
+Individual taxpayer streamlined installment agreement requirements include the following:

 How to File or Request a Streamlined IRS Installment Agreement